phnx-im/docs/src/spec/glossary.md

 ## QS signing key

-Signature key used by federated QS' to authenticate the owning QS, as well as by a local or federated DS to verify signatures on [user KeyPackage batches](./glossary.md#user-keypackage-batch).
+Signature key used by federated QS' to authenticate the owning QS.

 ## Fan out message